José Mindlin: Personal life

-After retiring from the business world, Mindlin was able to dedicate his time to a passion he had since he was 13: collecting and preserving rare books.
-The first rare edition in his collection was Discours sur l'Histoire universelle (Speech of Universal History), by Jacques-Bénigne Bossuet, published in 1740.
+After retiring from the business world, Mindlin began collecting and preserving rare books, beginning with a 1740 edition of Discours sur l'Histoire universelle (Discourse on Universal History) by Jacques-Bénigne Bossuet.

 On 20 June 2006, Mindlin was elected member of the Academia Brasileira de Letras, occupying chair number 29, left open since the death of Brazilian author Josué Montello.

 He was also a member of the Vitae Foundation and is the editor of Edusp publishing firm.

-Death
+Death and legacy

 He died from a multiple organ failure at the age of 95 on February 28, 2010.